MichelML/michelml/README.md

 - put blog posts in firebase db
 - put books in firebase db
 - put instagram images on firebase db (or use instagram api)
+- become associate amazon for amazon.com and use global links
+- add amazon quick linker using dangerouslySetInnerHTML

 ### done
 - add sitemap